nagasudhirpulla/taming_python/blog/skills/ftp_python.md

 ftpPort = 21
 ftpUname = 'uname'
 ftpPass = 'pass'

+# run the function to download the files from FTP server
+isDownloadSuccess = downloadFilesFromFtp(
-fnames = uploadFileToFtp(ftpHost, ftpPort, ftpUname, ftpPass, "folder1/abcd")
+    "", ["abc.txt"], ftpHost, ftpPort, ftpUname, ftpPass, "folder1/abcd")
+print("download status = {0}".format(isDownloadSuccess))
 ```
 * This function can be copied and used directly in your projects
-* We can modify this function to for uploading multiple files into the FTP server using a `for` loop inside the function
+* We can modify this function as per our requirements like specifying local filenames etc.
-*

 ### References
 * Official ftplib documentation - https://docs.python.org/3/library/ftplib.html